Scholarships & Financial Aid

-All admitted Study Away undergraduate students who will recieve a degree from NYU in New York applying for financial aid will be automatically evaluated for an additional need-based award: the Global Pathways Scholarship is up to $4,000 per semester (depending on demonstrated need) to cover the additional costs of studying away.
+All admitted Study Away undergraduate students who will receive a degree from NYU in New York applying for financial aid will be automatically evaluated for the Global Pathways Scholarship.
+This need based award of up to $4,000 per semester (depending on demonstrated need) is to help cover the additional costs of studying away.
+Students must have a current FAFSA or CSS Profile application on file with the university to be considered.
 Students will receive an award notification beginning in June (for fall semester) and in November (for spring semester).
 Students follow the regular Office of Financial Aid process for applying for need based aid.

 A small group of students that have been admitted for a semester study at one of the NYU Academic Centers will be awarded a merit grant of $1,500.
 Awards will be determined based on the quality of the student’s application and academic record.
 Selected students will be informed shortly after notification.
 All funding is posted as tuition credit to the recipient’s NYU student account.
 No additional application is required.